alecap92/whatsapp_api_masivo/README.md

     "receiverPhones": ["1234567890", "9876543210"],
     "wsIdentifier": "1123581321",
     "language": "The language in which the template is formated, could be 'en' or 'es' depending on your region or how you decided to set it."
+    "hasVars": true,
+    "vars": ["var1", "var2"]
   }'

 ```

 ## Sending WhatsApp Messages in Bulk

-To send WhatsApp messages in bulk using a file, make a POST request to the `/api/v1/template/send_massive` endpoint.
+To send WhatsApp messages in bulk using a file, make a POST request to the `/api/v1/template/file` endpoint.
 In the request body, use `multipart/form-data` and include the following fields:

 - `templateName`: The name of the template to use for the messages.
 - `key`: Unique access token that you can generate on the whatsapp api configuration on Meta for developers platform